tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Execution

-Uses the result to execu
+Uses the result to execute the simulated result